KCL-Planning/ROSPlan/vm.md

 [DOWNLOAD](https://nms.kcl.ac.uk/daniele.magazzeni/ROSPlan-Ubuntu16.04.ova) (3.9GB)

-The VM will be updated less frequently than the ROSPlan repository. **Please remember to update and recompile** the following commands:
+The VM will be updated less frequently than the ROSPlan repository.
+**Please remember to update and recompile** using the following commands:

 > git pull
 > catkin build